 When you're ready to begin, you can sign in with your College Board user name and password or use the calculator as a guest.
 The advantage of signing in is that the information you enter will be saved in your account, so you can use it again and again to calculate your net price at other colleges of interest.
 Good luck!

-The calculator is designed to give you an early indication of how much and what types of financial aid you might qualify for if you were a first year college student from the United States attending Mount Holyoke full-time in the 2013-2014 academic year.
+The calculator is designed to give you an early indication of how much and what types of need-based financial aid you might qualify for if you were a first year college student from the United States attending Mount Holyoke full-time in the 2017-18 academic year.

 As you use the calculator, please remember: